david-gaspard/Ebsolve/README.md

 This namelist specifies the `fields` task ordered by the [`main_settings`](#main_settings) namelist.
 Compute the matrix field, $\tilde{\mathsf{Q}}(x)$, and the longitudinal component of the matrix current, $\tilde{\mathsf{J}}_x(x)$, as a function of the position $x$ for a given value of the transmission eigenvalue $T$.

+The parameters of this namelist are the following:

 * `tm`: Transmission eigenvalue at which the fields are desired.
 Should be between 0 and 1.
-* `geps`: Shift of gamma values to avoid being exactly on the branch cut of the distribution points.
+* `geps`: Shift of the $\gamma$ values to avoid being exactly on the branch cut of the distribution points.
 In principle, this value can be very small but nevertheless positive.
 Recommended value is `geps=1.0e-15`.

 ### `solver`